fhiso/legacy-format/serialisation.md

 #### Identifying escapes                                      {#identify-escs}

-To identify all the *escaped ats* and *escape sequences* in a *string payload*,, an *ELF parser* scans the string from beginning to end looking for "at" signs (U+0040), and then inspects the next *character*, if there is one, to determine how the "at" sign is to be interpreted.
+To identify all the *escaped ats* and *escape sequences* in a *string payload*, an *ELF parser* scans the string from beginning to end looking for "at" signs (U+0040), and then inspects the next *character*, if there is one, to determine how the "at" sign is to be interpreted.